The MaxART programme (2011-2017)

 the pioneering MaxART programme in Swaziland in 2011.
 The ambitious goal of the

-programme is to improve the lives of people living with HIV and prevent new HIV
+programme was to improve the lives of people living with HIV and prevent new HIV

 infections in Swaziland.
 Regular testing, access to early antiretroviral

-treatment (ART), and lifelong retention in care and treatment are key elements
+treatment (ART), and lifelong retention in care and treatment were key elements

 of the programme.